SocketDotTech/socket-docs/docs/forwarder-addresses.md

     <img src="/img/forwarder-addresses.svg" alt="forwarder addresses" style={{ width: '100%' }} />
 </div>

-## Creating a Forwarder Address for an existing onchain contract
+## Creating and Accessing Forwarder Addresses

-To create a forwarder address, you need to deploy a **forwarder contract** that will handle cross-chain calls for your onchain contract.
-This forwarder contract is created by calling the `deployForwarderContract` function provided by the `IAddressResolver` interface.

 ### Using the Deployer contract constructor to deploy the Forwarder Address

 When your `Deployer` contract is deployed, the constructor can automatically create a forwarder for your onchain contract.
-Here’s the relevant code from the constructor:
+Here's the relevant code from the constructor:

 ```solidity
 IAddressResolver(addressResolver).deployForwarderContract(